MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - *Data-driven applications:* If your application require extensive data handling, an event-driven architecture can provide real-time responsiveness and efficient data processing.

 Smaller applications or POCs typically will not benefit from adopting one of these design patterns and should be built with a simplistic design.
 Likewise, if you have resource (budget, time, or headcount) constraints, staying with a simplistic design that can be refactored later is a better approach than adopting a complex design pattern.

+### Chunking strategies

+When using a RAG pattern, a well-defined chunking strategy is critical to optimizing your workload's performance efficiency.
+Start with the [guidance](/azure/architecture/ai-ml/guide/rag/rag-chunking-phase) provided in the [Designing and developing a RAG solution](azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide) series.
+Additional recommendations to consider are:

+- Implement a dynamic chunking strategy that adjusts chunk sizes based on the data type, query complexity, and user requirements.
+This can enhance retrieval efficiency and context preservation.

+- Incorporate feedback loops to refine chunking strategies based on performance data.

+- Preserve data lineage for chunks by maintaining metadata and unique identifiers that link back to the grounding source.
+Clear lineage documentation ensures users understand the data origin, its transformations, and how it contributes to the output.

 ## Architecture design considerations